nikitaeverywhere/LightPivotTable/readme.md

         [ , enableListingSelect: true ] // enable listing selection, true by default
         [ , showListingRowsNumber: true ] // show rows number in listing and tables if paginated [ , rowCount: 5 ] // number of rows to show.
 Use lp.setRowCount(N) to change rowCount.
 Manual lp.refresh() needed to apply.
+        [ , initialData: { ... } ] // initial data from /MDX query (if present, in MDX2JSON format).
+Pivot won't request /MDX first time if initial data set.
+Check twice that dataSource.basicMDX is consistent with the data in this option.
     },
     lp = new LightPivotTable(setup);